Skip to content

 There are several forms of creatine: monohydrate, kre-alkalyn, hydrochloride, ethyl-ester and nitrate.

-Each is purported to have unique benefitsd—better absorption, less water retention, smaller required doses—but there’s a good reason that the best creatine supplements use the monohydrate form.
+Each is purported to have unique benefits—better absorption, less water retention, smaller required doses—but there’s a good reason that the best creatine supplements use the monohydrate form.
 It’s inexpensive, widely available, highly bioavailable and effective.

 Don’t go mad over insignificant differences; go with what works.